VsnviM/BrainTumourDetection_usingCNN/README.md

 # BrainTumourDetection_usingCNN
-Sure!
-Here's the full README text you can copy and paste:

----

-# 🧠 Brain Tumor Detection Using CNN

 A Convolutional Neural Network (CNN)-based classifier to detect brain tumors from MRI images using TensorFlow and Keras.

 ---